Student Code of Conduct

 Classroom Conduct Policy

-A classroom is defined as any academic space, inclusive of laboratories, field sites/locations, etc. that is formally utilized for learning in connection to an academic course led by a member of the faculty.
+- Class/Classroom: any academic space, inclusive of laboratories, field sites/locations, online/virtual platforms, etc. that is formally utilized for learning in connection to an academic course led by a member of the faculty.

 - Students are expected to arrive on time, remain seated during class, and refrain from packing up to leave class early.
 A student arriving late, leaving early, or who needs to step out of class (as in an emergency) should do so with minimal class disruption.

-- Every student is expected to focus on the class lesson.
+- Students are expected to focus on the class lesson.
 Students should refrain from doing work for other classes, eating, drinking, sleeping, or having conversations.
 Phones, laptops, and other electronic devices should only be used for class purposes.

-- Students are expected to use appropriate language in class, and address instructors and other students with civility.
+- In the classroom and in all course related communications, students are expected to use appropriate language and address instructors and other students with civility.

 - Students must silence all cell phones prior to the start of class.